 Raw, edgy, utilitarian, and understated characterize the Industrial Interior Design style.
 This very cool and also trendy style actually originated out of necessity.

 New York City began converting old factories into loft-style apartments for living space because of the limited real estate.
-This where the Industrial home-style came from.
+This is where the Industrial home style came from.